 HyNet North West: CO₂ storage

-The first low GHG emissions industrial cluster in the world under development in the Liverpool Bay which we are involved in for CCS activities.
+The one currently under development in Liverpool Bay is the first low GHG emissions industrial cluster in the world and Eni is involved in CCS activities.

 DISCOVERY MORE